-Our education and training program is directed at building the next generation leaders and experts for the new economy driven by tokenised assets.
+Our education and training program aims to create the next generation of leaders and experts for the new economy driven by tokenised assets.
 It is about building a bridge between industry and academia in our sector to achieve real and sustainable impact.